Bid online in our first ever Virtual Auction!

 Thanks, and watch this page for additional information.

-Lunch takeout-pick up meals are to be picked up at the center front door between 12 and 1 on a first come first served basis at a suggested donation of $4.00 per meal.
-Delivered meals in our limited area are available Tuesdays and Thursdays.
+Pick up take-out lunches at the Center front door between 12:00pm – 1:00pm on a first-come-first-served basis.
+Suggested donation of $4.00 per meal.
+Delivery meals in our limited area are available Tuesdays and Thursdays.
 Two full meals and a container of soup are available those days at a suggested donation of $10.00 per day.
 To request delivery please leave your name, phone number and address and we will contact you.
-Please request by email to either firstname.lastname@example.org, or email@example.com, or firstname.lastname@example.org, or email@example.com.
+Please request by email to either firstname.lastname@example.org, or email@example.com, or firstname.lastname@example.org.
 We will do our best to have volunteers available to deliver meals.
 Thank you!